PoonamHardikPatel/P_Patel_WEB601Assignments_Phones/P_Patel_Phones/README.md

 - Update the pipe condition (file : content-list.pipe.ts)
 - Now it's time to update html file for display (file : content-list.component.html)

+- Update and added the for loop for each type in html file (file : content-list.component.html)
+- Added the CSS